Free Mexico Travel Guide and Travel Information

 Acanceh represents an interesting contrast – a town square with a Mayan pyramid on one side, and a catholic church across from it.
 Acanceh is unique in its integration of the modern town and the remains of its ancient past.

-For example, next to the Acanceh pyramid, there is a grocery store, a bakery, several lots, and even an Alcoholics Anonymous meeting place.
+Next to the Acanceh pyramid, there is a grocery, a bakery, and several lots.
 The Palace of the Stuccos is surrounded by private property where washing lines are not an uncommon sight.
 The central plaza is buzzing with activity.

 The ancient pyramid is an odd sight on the edge of the plaza, but a refreshing one.

 Origin of the name Acanceh